rx242/All-the-practice-codes/README.md

 # All-the-practice-codes
-Just wanna be organized and perhaps in the future these codes can come in handy
+I want to be organized, and perhaps in the future these codes can come in handy It is November 24, 2015 today.
+I'm going to spend an afternoon organizing my past codes.